n3om/wallpapers/README.md

 ## Style of Wallpapers

-The majority of this wallpapers includes cyberpunk,dark,technology,animegirls.There might some abstract art too.
+The majority of this wallpapers includes toons,cyberpunk,dark,technology,animegirls.
+There might some abstract art too.

 ## Ownership